luetkeschwienhorst/dropoutinextendedGLMs/README.md

-# Dropout Regularization in Extended Generalized Linear Models based on Double Exponential Families
+# Dropout in Extended GLMs based on DEFs

-Supplement, code and data related to the paper with above title, accepted to ECML 2024.
+Supplement, code and data related to the paper [Dropout Regularization in Extended Generalized Linear Models based on Double Exponential Families](https://arxiv.org/abs/2305.06625), accepted to ECML 2024.

-## Description

-...